AutoInt: Automatic Integration for Fast Neural Volume Rendering: Optimization Framework

-In our implementation, we train the networks using PyTorch and the Adam optimizer with a learning rate of $5\times 10^{-4}$.
-We use a batch size of 4 with 1024 rays sampled from each image, and we decay the learning rate by a factor of 0.2 every $10^5$ iterations.
-For the sampling network, we evaluate using $M = 128/N$ samples within each piecewise interval for $N\in\{4, 8, 16, 32, 64\}$ and find that using 8, 16, or 32 piecewise intervals produces acceptable results while achieving a significant computational acceleration with AutoInt.
+In our implementation, we train the networks using PyTorch and the Adam optimizer~\cite{kingma2014adam} with a learning rate of $5\times 10^{-4}$.
+The networks representing volume density and color each have 8 hidden layers with 256 hidden units, we use a batch size of 4 with 1024 rays sampled from each image, and we decay the learning rate by a factor of 0.2 every $10^5$ iterations.
+Training and inference are performed using NVIDIA V100 GPUs.
+For the sampling network, we evaluate using $M = 128/N$ samples within each piecewise interval for $N\in\{2, 4, 8, 16, 32, 64\}$ (see Figure~\ref{fig:ablation}) and find that using 8, 16, or 32 piecewise intervals produces acceptable results while achieving a significant computational acceleration with AutoInt.
 Finally, for the positional encoding, we use $L=10$ and $L=4$ for $\pos$ and $\dir$, respectively.